Abul A'la Maududi: Journalism

-Always interested in independence from the British, Maududi lost faith in the Congress Party and its Muslim allies in the 1920s as the party developed an increasingly Hindu identity.
-He began to turn more towards Islam, and believed that Democracy could be a viable option for Muslims only if the majority of Indians were Muslim.
+Maududi, who has consistently remained committed to securing independence from Britain, began to question the legitimacy of the Indian National Congress and its Muslim allies during the 1920s, when the party adopted a more Hindu identity.
+He began to gravitate towards Islam, and he believed that democracy would only be viable if the vast majority of Indians were Muslims.

-Maududi spent some time in Delhi as a young man but went back to Hyderabad in 1928.
+Maududi returned to Hyderabad in 1928 after spending some time in Delhi as a young man.